kevinvincent/ha-wyzesense/info.md

 ## Changelog
+### 0.0.9 - More stability fixes
+Prevents wyzesense from stopping when receiving an unparseable packet.
+Should help with stability issues.
+Thanks to @raetha for the fix.

 ### 0.0.7 - Major Stability and Error fix
 **WHEN UPGRADING TO THIS VERSION YOU WILL HAVE TO RETRIGGER EACH SENSOR TO HAVE IT DISPLAY AGAIN**